jimsynz/faye-rails/README.md

 # Rails Asset Pipeline Considerations

 The faye-browser-min.js.map file may cause asset compilation errors if a .map mime-type is not registered with Rack.
-To avoid asset compilation errors, add the mime type definition in your `config\initializers\mime_types.rb` file like so:
+To avoid asset compilation errors, add the mime type definition in your `config/initializers/mime_types.rb` file like so:

     Rack::Mime::MIME_TYPES.merge!({".map" => "text/plain"})